 Injury Prevention for your Pre- and Post-Workout Routine

-Use these helpful tips that will keep your body stay healthy and avoid injury during your workout.
+Use these helpful tips that will keep your body healthy and avoid injury during your workout.

 Actively Avoid Injury

 Most competitive athletes and fitness enthusiasts actively work to prevent injuries.
-Suffering from a minor injury can be inconvenient, stressful, and even expensive.
+Suffering from a minor injury can be inconvenient, stressful, and expensive.
 Some people believe injury is par for the course.
-But it doesn't have to be -- in fact, it shouldn't be.
+But it doesn't have to be.
+In fact, it shouldn't be.
 The good news is that there are things everyone can do to prevent injuries -- both major and minor.
 While still being active and achieving your goals, you can use several techniques to increase performance and avoid injury.

-We've compiled a list of tools and techniques for pre-workout prevention and post-workout recovery, allowing you to keep hitting your milestones so you don’t get benched.
+The following tools and techniques for pre-workout prevention and post-workout recovery allow you to hit your milestones and keep you in the game.

 Pre-Workout